Enabling Social Applications via Decentralized Social Data Management: Design

 \subsection{Access Control Policies}

 Users can specify access control policies (ACPs) upon registration and update them any time thereafter.
 These policies, stored on each of the user's trusted peers, are applied each time an inference request is submitted to one of these peers to access social information for the particular user.
-For availability, the policies are encrypted, signed and stored in the DHT, allowing a rejoining trusted peer to recover updated policies.
-The same mechanism used for updating the social graph is used to update policies.
-As future work, we plan to investigate the provision of strong consistency and conflict resolution for policies.
+For availability, the policies are signed, encrypted and stored in the DHT, allowing only a rejoining trusted peer to recover updated policies (similarly with the social data).

-\tc{ACPs are comprised of two parts: the social data object(s) to be accessed and the specification(s) to be met before access is granted for the particular data object(s).
-They are defined as entries of the $ACP\_UID$ file in the following format:

-Table~\ref{tab:acp-definitions} presents a list of such access control policy definitions.
+ACPs are comprised of two parts: the social data object(s) to be accessed and the specification(s) to be met before access is granted for the particular data object(s).
+They are defined as entries of the $ACP\_UID$ file in the following format: \emph{$<$Social Data Object(s)$>$ :: $<$ACP Specification(s)$>$}.
+Table~\ref{tab:acp-definitions-example} presents a list of such access control policy definitions.
 By design, ACPs are whitelists.
 Any of the specifications can be used to allow access to any of the data objects.
 Each of the data objects, as well as each of the specifications, can be combined with logical operators (e.g., \emph{AND}, \emph{OR}, \emph{NOT}, etc.), to create more complex access policies.
 To verify the access rights, Prometheus may call its inference functions, when applicable.
 For example, to detect whether the request's originating user is within $n$-hops, she is checked against the result of an $n$-hop {\it neighborhood} inference.
-ACPs also allow for blacklisted users (and their peers) for convenience.}
+ACPs also allow for blacklisted users (and their peers) for convenience.
+Given that it may take some time to discover malicious users or peers and update blacklists across the system, some attacks could take place.
+As future work, we plan to investigate the effective discovery and blacklisting of malicious peers, as well as the provision of strong consistency and conflict resolution for policies.